xiduzo/mdd-oc/blog/2023-2024/index.md

 **Describe - briefly and in summary - the main points of the opinion on the OER.**

+Since the introduction of the `no grades` system in the MDD concerns have been raised for potential further positions beyond the program.
+Some positions require a specific GPA.
+While the MDD provides a translation table from `no grade` to `grade` when required, it is impossible to even reach a _summa cum laude_.
+Only when receiving the max "grade" (`Visionary`) on all indicators, which is highly unlikely, you are eligible to receive this distinction on your diploma.
+Similarly for _cum laude_, reaching a 8.0, is a near-impossible achievement.
+The advice from the OC is to (re-)adjust the translation matrix to make it possible for students to graduate with distinction.

 **Indicate whether, in the opinion of the program committee, its recommendations on the OER are generally taken seriously.**

+Although most concerns were taken seriously, the limitations on changing the OER was noted by the OC.
+One of the biggest concerns for this years OC was the sudden change of hearts into a `no grades` system while the details of this needs to be worked out more before it could be generally accepted to work in the benefit of the students.

 ## Evaluation on the use of study advance funds (SVM)